-The Department for Education (DfE) has published an updated version of the statutory guidance Keeping children safe in education (KCSIE) 2020 which revises the 2019 guidance.
-This policy has been updated in accordance with the changes.
+This policy is underpinned by the Department for Education's (DfE) updated version of the statutory guidance Keeping Children Safe in Education (KCSIE) 2022.

-Keeping Children Safe in Education 2020 is statutory guidance and applies to all schools and colleges.
+Keeping Children Safe in Education 2022 is statutory guidance and applies to all schools and colleges.
 Schools are defined as "all schools whether maintained, non-maintained or independent schools (including academies, free schools and alternative provision academies), maintained nursery schools and pupil referral units".
-Colleges means "further education colleges and sixth-form colleges as established under the Further and Higher Education Act 1992 and institutions designated as being within the further education sector" (KCSIE 2020)
+Colleges means "further education colleges and sixth-form colleges as established under the Further and Higher Education Act 1992 and institutions designated as being within the further education sector.
+Colleges also includes 'providers of post 16 Education as set out in the Apprenticeships, Skills, Children and Learning Act 2009 (as amended): 16-19 Academies, Special Post-16 institutions and Independent Training Providers."
+(KCSIE 2022)